oneblink/sdk-node-js/docs/form-elements/civica-street-name.md

 [Back to all Elements](./README.md)

-## Civic Street Name Element
+## Civica Street Name Element

-Allows the user to search for and select a single Civic Street Name record.
+Allows the user to search for and select a single Civica Street Name record.

 | Property           | Required | Type      | Default              | Description                                                                                 |
 | ------------------ | -------- | --------- | -------------------- | ------------------------------------------------------------------------------------------- |